 Recommendations and decisions

-66.58.
-(1) A recommendation of the Advisory Committee Commission must be agreed to by at least two-thirds of the members of the Advisory Committee Commission.
+58. (1) A recommendation of the Commission must be agreed to by at least two-thirds of the members of the Commission.

-(2) (a) A recommendation of the Advisory Committee Commission must, within a period of two weeks of the recommendation having been made, be referred for comments to the Premier of the province where the applicant community, leader and branch head reside or where the branch is located.
+(2) (a) A recommendation of the Commission must, within a period of two weeks of the recommendation having been made, be referred for comments to the Premier of the province where the applicant community, leader and branch head reside or where the branch is located.

-(b) A Premier must submit his or her comments to the Advisory Committee Commission within a period of 60 days from the date of referral of the recommendation: Provided that if no comments are received within the period of 60 days, it shall be deemed that the Premier is in support of the specific recommendation.
+(b) A Premier must submit his or her comments to the Commission within a period of 60 days from the date of referral of the recommendation: Provided that if no comments are received within the period of 60 days, it shall be deemed that the Premier is in support of the specific recommendation.

-(c) The Advisory Committee Commission must, within a period of two weeks from the expiry of the 60 days referred to in paragraph (b), submit its recommendation together with the Premier’s comments, if any, to the Minister.
+(c) The Commission must, within a period of two weeks from the expiry of the 60 days referred to in paragraph (b), submit its recommendation together with the Premier’s comments, if any, to the Minister.

 (3) The Minister must, within a period of 60 days from the date of receipt of the submission contemplated in subsection (2)(c), make a decision on the recommendation.

-(4) If the Minister takes a decision that differs with the recommendation submitted in terms of subsection (2), the Minister must provide written reasons for such decision to the Advisory Committee Commission and relevant Premier.
+(4) If the Minister takes a decision that differs with the recommendation submitted in terms of subsection (2), the Minister must provide written reasons for such decision to the Commission and relevant Premier.

 (5) Subject to the decision of the Minister as contemplated in subsection (3), the Minister must -